-Blepharoplasty in Scottsdale
+Blepharoplasty in Phoenix

-Also Serving Patients in Phoenix and Mesa, AZ
+Also Serving Patients in Scottsdale

+Ready to get eyelid surgery in Phoenix?
+Are you suffering from droopy eyelids?
+Blepharoplasty is used to address loose, sagging skin around the eyes.
 The eyes are the focal point of the face and are often the first facial feature to be noticed.
 They are also an important part of the overall facial appearance and the first area to show signs of aging.
 Even the most beautiful eyes will not hide the effects of time.
 Any small improvement we can make to that region has a remarkable effect and can greatly enhance your overall appearance.

 As we age, the effects of sun damage and age first appear around our eyes.
 Collagen beneath our skin diminishes and deeper wrinkles appear.
 Pull of gravity and loss of elasticity make the eyebrows and eyelids fall below their natural position, while laxity of the supportive ligaments results in protrusion of fat (bags under eyes).